corybill/errr/api.md

 copied to the new error.
 These values are immutable though unless you use the 'force' value.
 As soon as you set a value with a given key, it cannot be reset unless you pass in 'true' for the force variable.

+The reason for enforcing an immutable paradigm, is to allow for values to be set on the error object at the level where the error was originally thrown (seemingly where the most important info will come from).
+This allows the user to set a value such as 'reason' on the error object at all level of your code, but only the most important reason will value will persist on the error object.

 **Kind**: instance method of <code>[ErrorBuilder](#ErrorBuilder)</code>

 | Param | Type | Description |